anav5704/student-grades-app/README.md

 - View top student's details - as a user, you can view the top students' details in a table format
 - View grade statistics - as a user, you can view the average mark and pass rate of all students
 - Update student's marks - as a user, you can update the coursework and final exam marks of a student

+## Edge Cases

+This program is built to handle a few edge cases to provide a good user experience and to prevent unwanted behavior.

+- Input validation - all inputs are validate, meaning users cannot enter values that are not of the correct data type or values that are outside a specific range (e.g. menu choice is set to take in values only from 1 to 5).

+- Multiple Toppers - since users can update the grade of any student, there there are cases when multiple highest scorers exists.
+This program accommodates for that and displays all the students with the highest mark.

 ## Getting Started